dnsimple/dnsimple-support/content/articles/dns-hosting.markdown

 You manage your domain DNS records (also called DNS zone) using the [DNS record editor](/articles/record-editor).
 From the record editor you can create, delete and update the DNS records that represent the DNS zone of your domain.

-## Enabling/disabling the DNS hosting for a domain
+## Enable DNS hosting

 <note>
 This section describes a feature that is only available to the [new plans](/articles/new-plans/#newer-plans-only).
 </note>

-You can enable/disable the DNS hosting service for a previously disabled domain from the domain DNS tab.
+You can enable the DNS hosting service for a previously disabled domain from the domain DNS tab.

 <div class="section-steps" markdown="1">
 ##### To enable the DNS hosting